saleor/saleor-docs/docs/dashboard/systemwide/gdpr.md

 All cookies used by Saleor are strictly necessary to move around the website and use its features, therefore there is no need to notify the users about them.

-## Privacy Policy and Terms of Service statements
+## Privacy policy and terms of service statements

 Make sure your _Terms of Service_ and _Privacy Policy_ statements properly communicate to your users who you are and how you are using their data.